-Below are just a few recent examples of how we have been “putting justice to work” for our low-wage worker clients and their communities.
+Below are just a few recent examples of how we have been «putting justice to work» for low-wage workers, their families, and communities.

 Continuing the Expansion of our Workers' Rights Clinics